Introduction to US Law and Introduction to US Legal Practice

 All LLM students who received their first degree in law outside the United States must take the summer classes Introduction to US Law and Introduction to US Legal Practice, unless a waiver is granted.
 Please note that credits earned for these summer classes do not count toward the 24 credits needed in fall and spring to earn the LLM degree.
 Both classes will be held from Monday, August 10, 2015 through Friday, August 21, 2015.
 On Monday, August 10 there is a mandatory check-in from 8:30 - 9:00.
 You should plan to be able to attend classes from 9:00 a.m. through 2:00 p.m with some longer days.

 On Friday, August 21 there is an essay exam on the line of cases covered during the second week of Intro.
-Students have found studying for and writing exams during Intro. to be important preparation for the fall semester.
+Students have found studying and writing the exam for Intro. to be important preparation for the fall semester.

 Students who need the LLM degree to qualify to take the New York Bar use credits earned in Introduction to US Law and in Introduction to US Legal Practice toward fulfilling NY Bar eligibility requirements.